How to move up the council housing waiting list

 Ask for a copy of the council's allocations policy or a summary of the rules.

-Make sure the council are following the law and their own rules.
+Make sure the council is following the law and their own rules.
 Point out any mistakes

 Provide follow up information